Ms. DeVaney-Wilkes, (Ms. D.)

 Use this link to place your Scholastic Book Order online

 The second grade works with the St. Vincent de Paul Food Pantry with whatever they may need.
-We also provide service to the parish through cleaning/decorating projects in the church and notes/artwork for the home-bound.
+We also provide service to the parish by making various projects, and writing notes for the home-bound.

 Second graders carried all the items donated during the fall Food Drive to the SVdP Food Pantry.

 Students made table decorations for the annual Holy Cross Thanksgiving Dinner.